colinbruner/homelab-talos/talos/docs/bootstrap.md

 ### Apply Configs
 Running the below script from the [talos/](../) directory will apply configuration and begin bootstrapping a Talos cluster control node.

 The below script will cause the initial control node to be reconfigured.
-After this happens, the node will remain in a 'Booting' stage until the following bootstrap configurations can be applied.
+After this happens, the node will remain in a 'Booting' stage with 'Ready' indicating `False`, until the following bootstrap configurations can be applied.
 Refer to [Bootstrap Kubernetes][#bootstrap kubernetes] section below.
 ```bash
 # applies initial bootstrap configuration based upon a generated control-01.yaml file
 $ ./scripts/apply-config.sh -b -t control -e 192.168.1.10 -n control-01